First-Order Error Matters: Accurate Compensation for Quantized Large Language Models: Method

 \subsection{Practical First-Order Error Compensation}

 To overcome these computational challenges, we approximate the gradient $\boldsymbol{g}$ using the difference between the full-precision weights and their compensated versions prior to quantization.
-Furthermore, we leverage the upper triangular matrix from Cholesky decomposition to avoid explicit computation or iterative updates of $\mathbf{H}^{-1}$, enabling efficient evaluation of the first-order compensation term.

-\paragraph{Gradient Approximation} While computing exact gradients via backpropagation after each compensation step for the remaining quantized weights $\mathbf{W}$ is computationally infeasible, we observe that the first-order gradient primarily reflects the deviation between $\mathbf{W}$ and the original full-precision weights $\mathbb{W}$.
-Given that the pre-trained weights $\mathbb{W}$ correspond to a local minimum with minimal loss, we can approximate the gradient as:
+\paragraph{Gradient Approximation.} While computing exact gradients via backpropagation after each compensation step for the remaining quantized weights $\mathbf{W}$ is computationally infeasible, we observe that the first-order gradient is closely related to the deviation between $\mathbf{W}$ and the original full-precision weights $\mathbb{W}$.
+By performing a Taylor expansion of the loss around $\mathbf{W}$, we can approximate the gradient on $\mathbf{W}$ as:

-where $\beta$ is a scaling factor that maps from weight space to gradient space.
-This approximation replaces costly gradient computations with a simple weight difference, significantly improving efficiency.
-Moreover, because it does not rely on additional calibration data, the resulting gradient direction preserves better generalization properties for pre-trained LLMs.

-\paragraph{Cholesky Submatrix Recovery} In contrast to GPTQ, our compensation formulation involves the full inverse Hessian matrix $\mathbf{H}^{-1}$, which cannot be directly reconstructed from the global upper triangular matrix $\mathbf{T}$ obtained via Cholesky decomposition.
-However, we leverage the following identity: